nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Extensions
 - **2a.
 Record Does Not Exist**:
-    - 2a.1: If the record does not exist, CareLink informs Fred.
+    - 2a.1: CareLink informs Fred.
     - Use case ends.

 - **2b.
 Input Validation Fails**:
-    - 2b.1: If input validation fails, CareLink displays an error message and does not update the record.
+    - 2b.1: CareLink displays an error message and does not update the record.
     - Use case ends.

 **Use Case 5: Delete Person Details**